Boherbue: Sport

-As of 2018 Boherbue juvenile footballers have merged with Knocknagree to form BK Plunketts, the name Plunkett is of honour of the founder of the Co-operative movement Horace Plunkett.
+As of 2018 Boherbue juvenile footballers have amalgamated with Knocknagree to form BK Plunketts, the name Plunkett is of honour of the founder of the Co-operative movement Horace Plunkett.

-Boherbue is also represented in Ladies Football, Boherbue LFC used to represent the area until they merged with the Ballydesmond and Kiskeam club Araglin Desmonds, therefore renaming Araglin Desmonds Buí to represent Boherbue.
+Boherbue is also represented in Ladies Football, Boherbue LFC used to represent the area until they amalgamated with the Ballydesmond and Kiskeam club Araglin Desmonds, therefore renaming Araglin Desmonds Buí to represent Boherbue.

 Boherbue National School and Boherbue Comprehensive School both compete in school championships in football and hurling.

 Handball is also played in Boherbue.